-She was the one who essentially gave us the green light to keep working on this, said Gogo, who just last month announced a partnership with NAFDAC and Nigerian drug company Biofem Pharmaceuticals Ltd. that uses Sproxil's anti-counterfeiting technology to cover about a million units.
+She was the one who essentially gave us the green light to keep working on this, said Gogo, who just last month announced a partnership with NAFDAC that will see Sproxil's anti-counterfeiting technology used on 150,000 pharmaceutical products.
 There are other companies or people who tend to talk about the solution or advocate for it, but I can tell you that nobody else is working this close with a drug regulatory authority to implement this and nobody really has a product on the market yet.
 We're the first to do this and we're really excited about it.

 Gogo said when consumers purchase a drug protected by his trademarked Mobile Product Authentication technology, it comes with a scratch code that provides them with a number they can enter into their cellphone as a text and get an immediate text response back on whether the product they just bought was real or fake.

-In addition to tackling drug counterfeiters at the point of purchase, Gogo is in the process of developing IP Check, which would allow customs officers to connect directly with brand owners to stop counterfeiting at any port of entry.
+In addition to tackling drug counterfeiters at the point of purchase, Gogo has developed IT Check, which allows customs officers to connect directly with brand owners to stop counterfeiting at any port of entry.
 He said often authorities don't get the information about a fake shipment of drugs until after it has hit the shelves and this service helps big pharmaceutical companies tip off regulators as soon as they know.

 We are essentially able to plug a lot of the holes in this leaking barrel that we have in several cash-based societies, said Gogo, who is working with an anonymous big- name drug company on a pilot project that he said aims to protect one million products.